ariamj/Big2-Game/README.md

 - As a user, I want to both view my cards, and the current cards/hand on the table
 - As a user, I want to be able to save the state of the card game to file when I quit the game
 - As a user, I want to be able to load the state of the card game I last played from file when opening the game

+## PHASE 4: TASK 2

+Task chosen: Test and design a class in the model package that is robust.

+- Class: DeckOfCards, method: DeckOfCards.dealCards(String)